xinwenfu/GenCyber/IntrusionDetection/README.md

 end
 ```

+We now show how to use Wireshark to search the signature string and detect the knock attack.
+As a demo, on Windows we start Wireshark to capture the traffic between the attacking Kali VM and Windows VM where vchat runs.
+Once the traffic is dumped, we can search contents of captured packets for the signature string.

 To find something such as a string within packets, click on *Edit* > *Find Packet*.
 * Select *Packet list*, *Packet details* or *Packet bytes*, that is, where to search
 * Select the type of data (encoding format) *Narrow & Wide*, *Narrow (UTF-8/ASCII)* or *Wide (UTF-16)* for the string search